indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Indiana Criminal Court Records?

-Indiana Criminal Court Records refer to all documents and case files created as regards to criminal court proceedings in the state’s judicial body.
-These documents may include transcripts, minute entries, court calendars, case histories, tapes of deposition, written statements among many other documentary evidence, testimonies, electronic recordings, photographs, papers, and resources that substantiate proof that such criminal cases have undergone preliminary hearing or grand jury indictments.
+Indiana Criminal Court Records refer to documents and case files created as regards to criminal court proceedings in the state’s judicial body.
+Documents may include transcripts, minute entries, court calendars, case histories, tapes of deposition, written statements among many other documentary evidence, testimonies, electronic recordings, photographs, papers, and resources that substantiate proof that such criminal cases have undergone preliminary hearing or grand jury indictments.
 The dynamics of court records are such that it may include other digital tapes and data processing software so created in relation to criminal cases.

 However, all generated documents are not court records.
-In compliance with the Indiana Judicial Administrative Rule, sealed records, mental health case records, records pertaining to investigative requests, and other records rendered confidential by statute or court rule are excluded entirely from public view.
+Under the Indiana Judicial Administrative Rule, sealed records, mental health case records, records pertaining to investigative requests, and other records rendered confidential by statute or court rule are excluded entirely from public view.
 Although criminal court records are a part of criminal history information in the state, it may not serve as official criminal history information as such comprehensive records are maintained by the state’s law enforcement agencies.

 What’s Contained in an Indiana Criminal Court Record?